thephpleague/tactician-bundle/README.md

 ### Autowiring

-If Symfony autowire feature is enabled (avaliable for Symfony 2.8+), instead of creating a service for each controller using the default commandbus you can inject and use it as follows:
+If Symfony autowire feature is enabled (available from Symfony 2.8), instead of creating a service for each controller using the default commandbus you can inject and use it as follows:

 ```php
 <?php namespace AppBundle\Controller;